 Do you want to put your best foot forward on paper?
 Your cover letter and resume are the documents you use to market yourself to employers —so you can’t afford to have mistakes.
 We will assist you in polishing these documents to highlight the skills employers are seeking.
 Bring a paper copy of your cover letter and/or resume to the meeting.
 The Stuckert Career Center has tips and sample letters here.

 Do you want to improve your interviewing skills?
 Practice interviews are an excellent way to accomplish this.
-The Stuckert Career Center has the ability to record your interview and playback during the critique portion.
+Schedule a practice interview with us today.
 Plan to dress professionally, bring a copy of your resume and the position for which you are interviewing if you’d like the interview tailored for a specific position.
-The Stuckert Career Center has example questions and etiquette information here.
+Want to practice from the privacy of your own computer?
+Access InterviewStream directly from your computer through your Wildcat CareerLink account.
+Example questions and etiquette information here.

 Finding an internship

 Do you want to gain experience before graduation?
 It’s never too early — more and more employers are hiring engineering students after their first year for internships.
-Bring a copy of your resume and learn how to identify potential internship employers and market your skills to them.You can also find answers to common questions about internships at the Stuckert Career Center website here.
+Make and appointment with us and bring a copy of your resume to your appointment and learn how to identify potential internship employers and market your skills to them.

 Job search strategies

 Do you know how to make the most of your job search?
 Learn strategies for finding opportunities in the “hidden” job market, for targeting a specific location for a job search or for making connections in a particular industry.
-In addition, the Stuckert Career Center has tips and resources here.